molloy-lab/ck-phylo-workshop/day1/activityA.md

 ---

-For later e.g. on the flight home :)
+For later e.g. in all of your free time :)
 ---

 The challenge in the above example is creating tree topologies that could have higher probability than the specie stree topology.